Sargent Student Organizations

 Unique Sargent College Events

-Held in the fall, the Rose Banquet is a dinner sponsored by the sophomore class to welcome the freshman class to Sargent and its unique traditions.
-After the banquet, sophomores circulate a rose to the freshmen at each table.
+Held in the fall, the Rose Banquet is a dinner sponsored by the sophomore class to welcome the first-year students to Sargent and its unique traditions.
+After the banquet, sophomores circulate a rose to the first-year students at each table.
 Each student removes a petal from the rose and places it in a box, which is saved until the class graduates and the petals are scattered.
 This symbolizes their growth during their time together at Sargent.